 Already as we approach the city, we see Kalundborg's most famous building in the distance on the city's horizon.
 The brick church Vor Frue Kirke (Church of Our Lady) with its 5 towers rises above the rooftops like a medieval castle with pinnacles and turrets.
 A unique medieval brick church in one of Denmark's best preserved medieval towns.

-The church Vor Frue Kirke began to be built by Esbern Snare in 1170, but was not completed until after his death in 1220.
-Esbern Snare was a Danish nobleman who was also a knight and adviser to King Valdemar the Great of Denmark.
-Through his relationship with King Valdemar, Snare and his family became a power factor in Denmark.
+The church of Our Lady was started by Esbern Snare as early as 1170, but was not completed until after his death, around 1220.
+Esbern Snare was not only a nobleman – he was also a knight and close advisor to King Valdemar the Great.
+Through his relationship with the king, Snare and his family became a truly powerful force in Denmark.

 Another unique detail about Kalundborg's church is that it is built of brick.
-Bricks were a relatively modern phenomenon during 1100century, after monks brought the knowledge of brickmaking to Denmark from Germany.
+Bricks were a relatively modern phenomenon in the 12th century, after monks brought the knowledge of brickmaking to Denmark from Germany.
 Today, Kalundborg's church is Denmark's oldest preserved brick building.

 The church is often open to visitors and it is an interesting experience to step inside its gates.
 I probably expected the inside to be as exciting as the outside, but the inside of the church is relatively bare and the surface is experienced rather less than expected.